zygon4/fxexchange/README.md

 fxexchange
 ==========

-crappy (this is editable, right?) fx exchange w/ mtgox impl
+Half baked attempt at an fx exchange w/ mtgox impl

 I am not responsible for any whacky BS anyone does with this.